pfrazee/pauls-electron-rpc/README.md

  - `options.timeout` Number.
 Specify how long in ms that async methods wait before erroring.
 Set to `false` to disable timeout.
  - `options.errors` Object.
 Provides custom error constructors.
  - `options.wc` WebContents.
 The web-contents that is exporting the API.
+Use this when importing an API from a webContents into the main thread.
-Required when importing into the main thread.
+ - `options.proc` ChildProcess.
+The child-process that is exporting the API.
+Use this when importing an API from a node child process into the main thread.

 ## Readable Streams